rydmike/rydmike.github.io/flexfold.md

 ### Flexfold goes Plasma

 Last but not least of the wild things, is a toggle that enables an animated **plasma background** effect on the side bar and Flexfold Home page.
-This plasma effect is something I found in Flex Blaschke's [**simple_animations_package**](https://pub.dev/packages/simple_animations).
+This plasma effect is something I found in [Felix Blaschke's](https://github.com/felixblaschke) [**simple_animations_package**](https://pub.dev/packages/simple_animations).
 He also has a Flutter web app called [**Liquid Studio**](https://felixblaschke.github.io/liquid-studio/#/) where you can try it and design custom plasma effects.

-The Plasma effect I used are defined in code and tied to the primary theme color and light/dark mode toggle, so that it always fits as a page background effect.
+The Plasma effects I used are defined in code and tied to the primary theme color and light/dark mode, so that it always fits as a page background effect.
 It looks cooler in dark mode though.

 <img src="https://rydmike.com/assets/FlexFoldPlasma3.gif?raw=true" alt="Flexfold plasma" width="800"/>

 ---
-Page updated 20.12.2020
+Page updated 21.12.2020